 My employment struggle

-Having an income other than my disability feels incredibly liberating.
+Having an income other than my tiny amount of disability feels incredibly liberating.
 FINALLY I have an element of independence again!
 I’m FINALLY able to contribute to our living expenses, after my new husband and I lived together for 3 years (out of the kindness of his heart) and my not being able to afford much of anything.
 AND I was able to handle this with an infant at home with me!
 Just the most incredible feeling.

 I really do feel as though I have a second chance at life, and am working from home to help other people achieve their own personal success stories.

-My 4 year old is the most healthy child I’ve ever encountered… no one would ever know I had all the issues I did right before having him.
+My 4 year old is the most healthy child I’ve ever encountered… no one would ever know I had all the issues I did before having him.
 We also welcomed our second son this summer too… also healthy and built like a little tank!

 Still 100% free from my symptoms!